bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bowen.md

 * Bowen extended Gibbs's work on invariant measures associated with dynamical systems.
 * In 1975 Bowen published the book Equilibrium states and the ergodic theory of Anosov diffeomorphisms in the Springer Lecture Notes in Mathematics Series.
 * Another short 45-page book by Bowen appeared in 1978, the year of his death.
-* Bowen died of a cerebral haemorrhage at the age of 31 while on a summer vacation with his wife to northern California.
 * Bowen worked in mathematical dynamics systems theory.

 Born 23 February 1947, Vallejo, California, USA.
 Died 30 July 1978, Santa Rosa, California, USA.